-The Group classifies non-derivative financial liabilities into the other financial liabilities category.
-Such financial liabilities are recognised initially at fair value plus any directly attributable transaction costs.
+The Group classifies non-derivative financial liabilities into other financial liabilities category.
+Such financial liabilities are initially measured at fair value less any directly attributable transaction costs.
 Subsequent to initial recognition, these financial liabilities are measured at amortised cost using the effective interest method.

-Other financial liabilities comprise loans and borrowings and trade and other payables.
+Other financial liabilities comprise loans and borrowings, and trade and other payables.